priteshjha4u/react-jspanel4/README.md

 [jsPanel4](https://jspanel.de/) is an amazing JS library written in pure javascript by [Stefan Sträßer](https://github.com/Flyer53/).
 It has no dependency.

+[Click here](https://jspanel.de/) to see the live running application.

 ## Table of Contents

 - Clone the repo